GBU-12 Paveway II: Development and deployment

 The development of the GBU-12 traces back to the Vietnam War.
 The U.S. Air Force wanted a greater variety of laser-guided bombs, especially a lighter and more maneuverable one to be able to hit moving targets on the Ho Chi Minh trail.
 Earlier designs of guided bombs such as the BOLT-117 were quickly superseded by the Paveway series of add-on kits for conventional bombs.

-GBU-12 bombs (along with the balance of the Paveway series) are produced by defense contractors Lockheed Martin and Raytheon.
+GBU-12 bombs entered service in 1976 and are produced (along with the balance of the Paveway series) by defense contractors Lockheed Martin and Raytheon.
 Raytheon began production after purchasing the product line from Texas Instruments.
 Lockheed Martin was awarded a contract to compete with Raytheon when there was a break in production caused by transferring manufacturing out of Texas.
 "Paveway II" refers specifically to the guidance kit, rather than to the weapon itself.

-See also GBU-16 Paveway II, where the same guidance unit is fitted to a Mk 83 1,000-lb bomb (454 kg).
+In 2017, Lockheed Martin secured a $22m contract from the US Air Force to deliver tail kits and laser guidance kits for the GBU-12 configured LGBs, in December 2017.
+Deliveries are expected to commence in the final quarter of 2019.

-The GBU-12 has been used in numerous conflicts such as the Gulf War where the U.S. Air Force reports an 88% hit rate.
-It is among the most commonly used guided munitions, and as such is able to be dropped from a very wide variety of aircraft, such as the B-52, A-10, F-15E, and F/A-18.
+The GBU-12 has been used in numerous conflicts such as the Gulf War; F-111s destroyed 920 Iraqi tanks and APCs with GBU-12s.
+It is among the most commonly used guided munitions, and as such is able to be dropped from a very wide variety of aircraft, such as the F-111, B-52, A-10, F-15E, F/A-18, B-1B, F-16C/D, and F-35 (GBU-49).

 Guidance

 The US Department of Defense has upgraded GBU-12 production versions to include GPS guidance modes.
 Lockheed Martin is the sole source for US Navy purchases of this version.
 Raytheon sells upgraded GBU-12s to the US Government and 23 other nations.

 Laser-guided bombs are often labeled "smart bombs" because they are able to follow a non-ballistic trajectory when laser designation of the intended target is undertaken.
-According to Raytheon's fact sheet for the Paveway 2, 99 deliveries of guided munitions will yield a circular error probable (CEP) of only 3.6 ft, versus a CEP of 310 ft for 99 unguided bombs dropped under similar conditions.
+According to Raytheon's fact sheet for the Paveway II, 99 deliveries of guided munitions will yield a circular error probable (CEP) of only 3.6 ft, versus a CEP of 310 ft for 99 unguided bombs dropped under similar conditions.

 Paveway II laser-guided bombs use what is known as "bang bang" guidance.
 This means the bomb's fins deflect fully, rather than proportionally when it is attempting to guide to the laser spot.
 For example, if it sees the laser spot and determines that it should make a change it deflects its fins until it has over-corrected and then it deflects back the opposite direction, creating a sinusoidal type of flight path.
 This type of guidance may be less efficient at times, however is more cost-effective and allows the use of simpler electronics in the guidance system.